Mathieu Laurent

-Mathieu Simon Laurent (born February 28, 1996) is a Canadian professional soccer player who played as a defender.
+Mathieu Simon Laurent (born February 28, 1996) is a Canadian soccer player who plays as a defender for Vaughan Azzurri in League1 Ontario.

 Early life

 He began playing youth soccer at age five with Unionville Milliken SC.
 HE later played youth soccer with Markham SC and Mississauga SC.
 He played with Team Ontario at the 2013 Canada Summer Games, winning a bronze medal and being named to the tournament all-star team.

 College career

 In 2014, he began attending the University of Alabama at Birmingham, where he played for the men's soccer team.
 After his freshman season, he was named to the All-Conference USA Freshman Team, He redshirted his sophomore season due to injury.
 In 2016, he was named team captain and was named to an NSCAA Division I Scholar All-South Region Team.
 He scored his first collegiate goal on October 3, 2017 against the Georgia State Panthers.
 On October 21, 2017, he scored the game-winning goal against the Florida Atlantic Owls.
 After the season, he was named a Conference USA Second Team All-Star.
 In 2018, he was named to the Preseason All-Conference USA Team, a Scholar First Team Scholar All-South Region selection, Third Team Scholar All-American, and was once again named a Conference USA Second Team All-Star.